sammi-turner/Neocurses/README.md

 int main() { initscr();
 ```

-Opens the ncurses virtual terminal in conjunction with the End Macro.
+Sets up a non-scrolling virtual terminal in conjunction with the End Macro.

 ## End Macro